spacemeshos/go-spacemesh/docs/tasks.md

 ### Build tasks
 - Dockerfile to setup a completely isolated docker dev env
-- Makefile that builds node packaged binary without relying on packages outside of /vendor - e.g. GOPATH as proj root
+- Makefile that builds node packaged binary without relying on packages outside of /vendor - e.g. GOPATH as proj root.
+Current makefile is using a global go path.
 - Script to install all required dev tools: e.g. proto-c (with grpc-gateway support). govendor, etc....
 - Integrate travis CI with the repo and setup full CI system (hold until repo is public for Travis integration)